wxie2017/wxie2017.github.io/pages/speech/why_free_software.md

 and few readers were sued for that.

 Now we are in the era of digital information technology.
-It contributes to the world by making it easier to copy and modify information.
+It contributes to the world by making copy and modify information easier.
 Digital technology is more flexible than the printing press: when information has digital form, you can easily copy it to share it with others.